Pregnancy Skin Care

 Fortunately, these will most likely fade shortly after delivery.
 Laser treatment can also be done to help remove any spider veins that have not faded away.

-Dry Itchy Abdomen
+Dry Itchy Skin During Pregnancy

 As your belly grows, your skin stretches and tightens.
 This causes very uncomfortable dryness and itching.
 If you begin to experience severe itching late in your pregnancy, possibly accompanied by nausea, vomiting, loss of appetite, fatigue and/or jaundice, you should contact your doctor.